- WHERE TO STAY

 Adult £87 • Child (3-16 years) £77 • Senior & student £82

 • Extended visit to Windsor Castle • Extended access to Stonehenge • FREE lunch pack • Luxury air-conditioned vehicle

 This tour visits Windsor Castle, Stonehenge and Bath in that order.
 It is one of the most popular tours as you will experience three iconic attractions in one day.
 Included on this tour is: Admissions to Windsor Castle, Stonehenge and Roman Baths, professional guide, transportation by luxury air-conditioned coach, panoramic coach tour of Bath, audio headset in WIndsor Castle, Stonehenge and Roman Baths, entrance to the Georgian Pump Room and free Wi-Fi on the coach.
 Use the banner below to book your place at our exclusive price.

 Windsor, Stonehenge & Bath guided day tour from London

 EXCLUSIVE PRICES: • Adult £95 • Child (3-16 years) £85 • Senior & student £92

-• Admissions to Windsor Castle, Stonehenge & Roman Baths with audio guide headset • Professional guide • Luxury air-conditioned coach with free Wi-Fi • Free walking tour of Bath • Entrance to Georgian Pump Room
+• Admissions to Windsor Castle, Stonehenge & Roman Baths with audio guide headset • Professional guide • Luxury air-conditioned coach with free Wi-Fi • Panoramic tour of Bath • Entrance to Georgian Pump Room

 This tour visits Windsor, Stonehenge and Oxford in a day and includes entrance to Windsor Castle, Stonehenge and time to stroll round Oxford 'the city of dreaming spires'.
 You'll receive a free lunch pack, an exclusive 25% off guide books at Stonehenge and a free special bonus walking tour in London.
 Choose from The Royal Walking Tour or The Beatles London Walking tour.
 Use the banner below to book your place.